Onion Pi: Building a secure hotstop with Tor and Raspberry Pi

 dhcp-range=172.24.1.50,172.24.1.150,12h

-The wifi dongle by default is not in AP mode, so you won’t be able to connect clients to the raspberry.
-We must setup the wifi dongle as an access point.
+The wifi dongle by default is not in AP mode, so you won’t be able to connect clients to the Raspberry.
+We must set up the wifi dongle as an access point.
 That’s where hostapd come in place, with it our dongle will be listening for connections and have an SSID and password for the users.
 First run apt-get install hostapd to install the tool.
-Next we need to configure the hostapd, edit the configuration file /etc/hostapd/hostapd.conf and insert the following configuration:
+Next, we need to configure the hostapd, edit the configuration file /etc/hostapd/hostapd.conf and insert the following configuration:

 interface=wlan0